haroldtreen/epub-press/public/docs/2-How To Use.md

 # How To Use

 1. Open all the sites for your book in separate tabs.
   ![tabs](./docs/images/tabs.jpg)
+1. Arrange them in the order they should appear in the book.
 1. Click the EpubPress icon.
   ![icon](./docs/images/epub-press-icon.jpg)
 1. Select the articles to include in your book.